devnull-cz/unix-linux-prog-in-c-labs/2019/labs-2019-10-30/labs-assignment-2019-10-30.md

+# Generic notes

+- check all return values and react accordingly (err(3) family of functions)
+  - okay, maybe except those from printf() family of functions and close(2)
+- write unit tests
+  - ideally driven by Makefile
+  - ideally run them in CI environment (like Travis, Github actions etc.)

 # Tasks

-1) palindrome file detection
+## palindrome file detection
-  - a word that reads the same way forwards or backwards, e.g. 'noon', 'ada', etc. https://en.wikipedia.org/wiki/Palindrome
+  - definition: a word that reads the same way forwards or backwards, e.g. 'noon', 'ada', etc. https://en.wikipedia.org/wiki/Palindrome
+    - palindromatic file is a that whose contents form a palindrome
   - optional: the detection should be case insensitive
     - add getopt() option to control this behavior
   - usage: `./a.out <file>`